Skip to main content

 Calling from outside the cluster

 The SDK connects to the in-cluster Sandbox API automatically when your application runs as a Porter Application in the same cluster where sandboxes are enabled.
-If you need to invoke sandboxes from outside that cluster, configure the SDK with a Porter API token.
-You can create an API token from Settings > API tokens in the Porter Dashboard.
-Creating API tokens requires admin permissions.
+To invoke sandboxes from anywhere else, authenticate with a Porter API token and tell the SDK which cluster to target:

 Python quickstart